Bird's Head Peninsula

-The Bird's Head Peninsula (Kepala Burung, Vogelkop, meaning Bird's Head in Indonesian and Dutch) or Doberai Peninsula (Semenanjung Doberai) is a large peninsula that makes up the northwest portion of the island of New Guinea, comprising the Indonesian provinces of Southwest Papua and West Papua.
+The Bird's Head Peninsula (Kepala Burung, Vogelkop, both meaning Bird's Head) or Doberai Peninsula (Semenanjung Doberai) is a large peninsula that makes up the northwest portion of the island of New Guinea, comprising the Indonesian provinces of Southwest Papua and West Papua.
 It is often referred to as The Vogelkop, and is so named because its shape looks like a bird's head on the island of New Guinea.
 The peninsula at the opposite end of the island (in Papua New Guinea) is called the Bird's Tail Peninsula.
 The peninsula just to the south is called the Bomberai Peninsula.

 Location and geography

 The Bird's Head Peninsula is at the northwestern end of the island of New Guinea.
 It is bounded by Cenderawasih Bay to the east, Bintuni Bay to the south, and the Dampier Strait to the west.
 Across the strait is Waigeo, an island in the Raja Ampat archipelago.
 Batanta island lies just off the peninsula’s northwest tip.
 Another peninsula, Bomberai Peninsula, lies to the south, across Bintuni Bay.

 The peninsula is around 200 by 300 kilometers, and is bio-geographically diverse, containing coastal plains to the south.
 The Arfak Mountains are a 2900-meter-high mountain range that is found in the east.
 Slightly lower than the Arfak Mountains, the Tamrau Mountains are found in the north.
 Bon Irau is the highest mountain in the Tamrau Mountains, at 2501 m.
 The highest mountain on the Bird's Head Peninsula is Mount Arfak.
 It is 2955 m high and is located 21 miles southwest of Manokwari.
 Both of the mountain ranges have a diverse mix of sandstone, limestone, and volcanic rock.
 A large basin called the Kebar Valley divides the two mountain ranges.